 At the end of the programme participants will receive a joint official certificate from Royal Birmingham Conservatoire and BCMG.

 About the programme:

-NEXT Music offers you an unprecedented opportunity to become a successful contemporary music performer.
-In a year of intensive training you will learn to perform some of the most inspiring and challenging works written in the last 70 years.
+NEXT offers early career musicians an unprecedented opportunity to become successful contemporary music performers.
+In a year of intensive training NEXT Musicians will learn to perform some of the most inspiring and challenging works written in the last 70 years.
 You will receive coaching and one-to-one teaching sessions from BCMG players and world famous soloists.
-You will have many opportunities to perform, including side by side concerts with BCMG, and you will work directly with the world’s leading composers on the interpretation of their music.
+Musicians will have many opportunities to perform, including side-by-side concerts with BCMG, and will work directly with the world’s leading composers on the interpretation of their music.

-Classes in contemporary music history and analysis, instrumental techniques and digital technologies will complement your studies, while regular lectures from artistic directors, publishers and other invited guests from the music industry will equip you with the necessary skills to present and promote new music to different audiences.
+Classes in contemporary music history and analysis, instrumental techniques and digital technologies will complement studies, while regular lectures from artistic directors, publishers and other invited guests from the music industry will equip musicians with the necessary skills to present and promote new music to different audiences.

-You will gain precious insights on how to run a contemporary music organisation from project/concert management to fundraising and marketing, and you will have the opportunity to take part in BCMG’s Learning Programme and Royal Birmingham Conservatoire’s community-based activities, thus developing another essential aspect of being a professional musician today.
+NEXT Musicians will gain precious insights on how to run a contemporary music organisation from project/concert management to fundraising and marketing, and will have the opportunity to take part in BCMG’s Learning Programme and Royal Birmingham Conservatoire’s community-based activities, thus developing another essential aspect of being a professional musician today.